 Funds were awarded to the State of Michigan as Federal Financial Assistance from the U.S. Department of Treasury.
-The funds were awarded under the Social Security Act, as amended by section 5001 of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") https://home.treasury.gov/policy-issues/cares/state-and-local-governments as the Coronavirus Relief Fund.
+The funds were awarded under the Social Security Act, as amended by section 5001 of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") https://home.treasury.gov/policy-issues/cares/state-and-local-governments as the Coronavirus Relief Fund signed on March 27, 2020.